One of the most frequent questions we’re asked is how long does it take to complete a TEFL course?

 |Time given to complete 120-hour online course||6 months||10 weeks||6 months***||6 months||90 days||Varies depending on provider|

 |Certificate (hard + PDF copy) included in course fee||Both included||PDF included, £29.95 per hard copy||Hard copy included, £15 per PDF copy||PDF included, £20 per hard copy||PDF included, £10 per hard copy||Not included|

 *Regulated by an Ofqual-awarding body, such as TQUK.
 Endorsement is not the same as regulation.

 **Support from the same tutor who is assigned to you for the duration of the course

 How quickly can I get TEFL qualified?

-We’ve had students complete the course in a matter of weeks.
+We’ve had students with completely clear schedules finish the course in a matter of weeks.
 While it’s possible to complete the course this quickly if you have enough time to devote to it, it’s not something we recommend.